 The first series of Cameracraft was a quarterly subscription-only magazine, covering three years of important developments in photography from 2012 to 2015 when it became part of f2 Freelance Photographer bi-monthly.
 A year later, from the November/December 2016 issue, Cameracraft returned as the main title for the magazine though you’ll still find the f2 logo there.
 Now Cameracraft is back and a new ISSN has been issued, the next edition will lose the f2.
 We have teamed up with The Guild of Photographers so all their members, professional and enthusiast alike, will receive Cameracraft.

 You can subscribe starting with the September/October new issue, paying nothing for one month – until after you receive your first magazine (around August 20th) with an annually renewed subscription.

 You will see here an archive of articles (right hand column) going back before Cameracraft started up.
 This is the archive from our previous website, dPhotoexpert, up to the point that we started Cameracraft.
-We plan to continue the articles in this site and to fill in the 2012-2017 gap where relevant.
 These articles are searchable and free to read.

-You can also now read the most recent (July/August 2017) edition of Cameracraft free on ISSUU.
+You can also now read the most recent (July/August 2017) back issue of Cameracraft free on ISSUU.
 Please share this from our ISSUU page!